Introduction

 A course in astrodynamics would not be complete without at least a brief discussion of interplanetary travel.
 In this block, we break the multi-body interplanetary transfer problem into a series of two body problems that we will study, enabling each section to be solved for and then “patched” together.
 Hence, this technique is called the patched conic approach.
 Finally, we will take a look at gravitational assists, which are often used in interplanetary travel.
 For example, the Cassini mission flew by Venus twice, Earth, and Jupiter on the way to Saturn.
 As it passed by each planet, it got a velocity boost, enabling Cassini to reach its destination more efficiently.

 If time allows, a few additional topics are recommended, which are provided in the last few lessons.
 Launch windows and time will give you an introduction to when and where to launch.
 The launch velocities lesson will show you how to determine the velocity boost needed to get there.
 Finally, the last two lessons will consider some more advanced astrodynamics topics.
-For a video overview of the book and course, see video 6.
+For a video overview of the book and course, see Video 6.

 Video 6: Course Introduction Part 3 – Course Overview